How Do Italians Really Eat Pasta in Italy?

-Before you step foot in Italy, you need to accept one simple fact: American Italian food is not Italian food.
+Before you step foot in Italy, you must accept one simple fact: American Italian food is not Italian food.
 Say it with us one more time, “American Italian food is not Italian food!”

-Most of the dishes you’ll find in an American Italian restaurants evolved in the U.S. So – when in Italy – you won’t find pasta with meatballs, chicken parm. or alfredo sauce – unless they’re trying to serve you Americanized junk.
-What you will find in Italy are hand-shaped tortellini, pillowy gnocchi and luscious lasagna.
+Most of the dishes you’ll find in American Italian restaurants evolved in the U.S. So – when in Italy – you won’t find pasta with meatballs or chicken parm. or alfredo sauce – unless they’re trying to serve you Americanized junk.
+You will find hand-shaped tortellini, pillowy gnocchi, and luscious lasagna in Italy.